-Those of you who know me well know the personal struggles that I have overcome in the last five years.
-Those of you that know me EVEN better than that know that I was a girl who once had every “thing” a girl could ever have, but still had “nothing”.
-I walked away from the life of a princess to find not only myself, but more than that, the absolute truth in life in general.
-What some of you may NOT know about me?
-I, myself, now personally know what it feels like to be “homeless and penniless”.
-(Yes, it’s true, I do.)
-More importantly, however, I now know what it means to “lose much” but “gain all“.
+Those of you who know me well know the some of the struggles I’ve overcome, not the least of which is that I was once a girl who had every “thing” a girl could want, yet still had nothing at all.
+I walked away from the life of a princess in hopes of finding not only myself, but more so than that, the truth.
+I didn’t quite get to the point where I had to live under a bridge, I do now know how it feels to be “homeless and broke”.
+More importantly, however, I now know what it means to “lose much but gain all“.
 I am SO beyond grateful for every single “thing” I have in my once again flourishing life, both tangible and intangible, and I thank God every single second of every single day for every breath that I am given.